 2. Solar Viewing Camera

-With the August 21 eclipse coming soon, a DIY pinhole camera is the perfect viewing tool.
+Peer at the sun safely with a DIY pinhole camera as the perfect viewing tool.
 You can also use it to teach the kiddos about the basics of how a camera lens works.
 For an easy step-by-step that takes less than 30 minutes to create, click here.

 3. Melting Rates